-Minority Faculty in Business Schools: The Challenge & Opportunity
+Minority Faculty in Business Schools: The Challenge and Opportunity

 As the U.S. and Canada celebrate Black History Month throughout February, it is an appropriate time for us to reflect on the state of diversity in business schools, particularly in regard to faculty.